ppy/osu-wiki/news/2019-05-31-new-featured-artist-james-landino.md

 date: 2019-05-31 12:00:00 +0000
 ---

-From *Cytus II* and *Crypt of the Necrodancer* fame, [**James Landino**](https://osu.ppy.sh/beatmaps/artists/39) joins the lineup as osu!'s latest Featured Artist with **6** brand new commissioned tracks!
+From *Cytus II* and *Crypt of the Necrodancer* fame, [**James Landino**](https://osu.ppy.sh/beatmaps/artists/39) joins the lineup as osu!'s latest Featured Artist with **6** brand new tracks, made especially for use in osu!.
 And as an added bonus, three fully storyboarded beatmaps from the Mappers' Guild available for play right now!

 ![](https://assets.ppy.sh/artists/39/header.jpg)